 Groaning when we see pain or injustice can lead to intercession - crying out to God for relief and justice.
 If we don't groan at the pain in the world, we need to ask the Holy Spirit to work deep within us so that we might feel the heart of God.
 One thing to remember though: we cannot expect total resolution of the pains of the world before the return of Christ.
 In fact, often God uses pain and adversity to bring people to Himself.
-The book of Isajah is plan.
-We can also pray that God use the pain for His glory.
+The book of Isaiah is testimony to this. relief because this that God use